BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 ## Before you begin

-Please make sure now you selected the region where your data resides.
+Please make sure now you select the region where your data resides.
 All resources to be created **must** be in the same region.

 ## Preparing your environment